-A method for initial filling of the system and replacing water lost during servicing etc. is provided (see fig. 9).
+A method for initial filling of the system and replacing water lost during servicing etc.must be provided (see fig. 8).
 You should ensure this method of filling complies with the local water authority regulations.

 3A.6.7 LOW PRESSURE SEALED SYSTEM